Photographs and posters digitised from the collections of the Working Class Movement Library in Salford.

 Posters

-Documenting the people’s cries for political amendments throughout the years, the posters include examples related to key movements such as:
+The posters document the people’s cries for political amendments throughout the years.
+Examples related to key movements include:

-Several posters represent cultural events where concerts served as platforms for protest, such as the Glastonbury Festival of 1982, which is in support of the CND.
+Several posters represent cultural events where concerts served as platforms for protest.
+For example, the Glastonbury Festival of 1982, which is in support of the CND.

 Together, these posters provide a visualisation of the culture of protest and the role collective action plays in shaping political discourse.